pi3d/pi3d.github.com/sphinx/FAQ.rst

   If your computer has a suitable graphics card then you should be able to do this.

+  **Raspbian Pixel** is probably the easiest to set up from scratch and most closely matches behaviour on the Raspberry Pi, if you are happy booting onto a USB stick see `ReadMe Linux`_

   **windows** requires a version of pi3d v2.0 or later see `ReadMe Windows`_

   **linux** is more similar to the Raspberry Pi, also see `ReadMe Linux`_